isc-projects/forge/doc/coding-guidelines.md

 be added as a standard triple quote comment after the test function signature.
 Try to convey the purpose of the test (why you felt it was important enough to dedicate time to write it) rather than simply state what it does.
 Many tests don't have a description.
 We can address this problem incrementally.
-If you edit existing that is missing a description, you should add it.
+If you edit an existing test that is missing a description, you should add it.

 pylint
 ------